 Places to stay in the Berwyn Mountains

-Bala lies to west of the Berwyns and Llangollen to the east.
-Both are small towns with plenty of accomodation, pubs and places to eat.
+Bala lies to west of the Berwyns and along with Llangollen to the northeast are the biggest towns in the area.

 The village of Llanarmon Dyffryn Ceiriog lies to the east of the Berwyn Mountains.
 It is a beautiful village lying on the River Ceiriog.
 It has a few houses and a scattering of farms in the hills.
 It also boasts two fantastic historic inns.
 This is where we have our holiday cottage which is available for rent.
-The cottage lies at the end of the Ceiriog Valley which is just over the hill from Llangollen.
+Llanarmon lies at the end of the Ceiriog Valley which is about 20 minutes drive from Llangollen.

-To the north is Corwen which is a small village with a couple of pubs.
+To the northwest is Corwen which is a village with a couple of pubs and shops.
 To the south you have the small village of Llanrhaeadr-ym-Mochnant which has a couple of pubs and basic shopping.
 Both have a few small B&B’s, campsites and holiday cottages.

 Berwyn Mountains - walks

-As noted earlier, you will often not see another person when out walking.
+You will often not see another person when out walking in the Berwyn Mountains.
 Which is part of the appeal but also means you need to be prepared.
-There is very little mobile phone coverage once you get away from the towns.
+There is very little mobile phone coverage once you get away from the towns and villages.

 Two main routes that pass through the area are the North Berwyn Way and the Dee Valley Way.
-Alternatively there are more “wild” walks above Pistyll Rhaeadr (a spectacular waterfall which is also worth a visit).
+Alternatively there are many walks above Pistyll Rhaeadr (a spectacular waterfall which is worth a visit).
 Stretching out from Llanarmon are plenty of footpaths which eventually lead up to Cadair Berwyn and other peaks.

-From Llanarmon there are some beautiful walks in the Ceiriog Valley which has a very different feel to the Berwyns – more forests, rivers and grassland.
+From Llanarmon you will also find some beautiful walks in the Ceiriog Valley which has a very different feel to the Berwyns – more forests, rivers and grassland.